jvlopes22/jvlopes22/README.md

 HTML and CSS:

- - Fotoblog: This project features good animations and a great type of design.
+ - Fotoblog: This project features a great type of design and animations.
 It simulates a photo gallery with images saved by the user. https://github.com/jvlopes22/fotoblog

  - treine.me: A project that shows a basic landing page that simulates a physical exercise training assistance service.